-The Board, via the Board sub-committee, carry out monthly checks on progress against the Board objectives.
-The Board sub-committee is responsible for the oversight of the operation of the committees (as represented by the dotted line in the diagram above) and has been appointed by the Board to exercise that control.
+The Board, via the Board Sub-committee, carry out monthly checks on progress against the Board objectives.
+The Board Sub-committee is responsible for the oversight of the operation of the committees (as represented by the dotted line in the diagram above) and has been appointed by the Board to exercise that control.
 This ensures that all material risks are identified and the impact on the business established, mitigations are identified and appropriately calibrated and documented.
-The Board sub-committee will escalate to the Board any matters of concern and reports to the Board at each board meeting.
+The Board Sub-committee will escalate to the Board any matters of concern and reports to the Board at each board meeting.

-AICL operates through the operation of a series of committees which are listed below, together with their responsibilities.
-Each committee and the Board sub-committee has its own terms of reference agreed by the Board.
+AICL functions through the operation of a series of committees which are listed below, together with their responsibilities.
+Each committee and the Board Sub-committee has its own terms of reference which are approved by the Board and reviewed annually.